tcpalmer/nina-scheduler/target-management/projects.md

 When done, click the Save icon to save your changes or the Cancel icon to cancel.

+### Mosaic Panel Import
+If you used the NINA Framing Assistant to create mosaic panels for a target, you can import them all as new Targets under the project.
+First, configure your panels in the Framing Assistant.
+Then return to the plugin management UI and view the desired project and click the Mosaic Import icon to begin.
+If the icon isn't enabled, you may have to select something else in the navigation tree and then return to the project.

 ### Project Properties

 |Property|Type|Description|